 RSSAC (Root Server System Advisory Committee):

-See RSSAC Charter at https://www.icann.org/resources/pages/charter-2013-07-14-en

-SSAC:
+For the purposes of its work as an advisory committee to the ICANN Board and community, the RSSAC is aligned with its designated community as outlined in the ICANN Bylaws.
+The RSSAC Operational Procedures more specifically define the composition of the RSSAC to include voting primary representatives and alternate representatives from the root server operator organizations, nonvoting representatives of the root zone management partner organizations, and nonvoting liaisons from reciprocating bodies.
+(RSSAC 000v2, Section 1.2.1)

+The RSSAC operates on consensus.
+Occasionally, RSSAC members abstain from votes.
+These abstentions are noted in the minutes of RSSAC meetings.
+However, all votes are recorded with total vote counts except in the case of a vote by acclimation or a vote with no objections.

+For RSSAC publications, objections or withdrawals from a document are indicated in the final draft.
+(RSSAC 000v2, Section 3.1.1.6)

+There are two appeals procedures in the RSSAC Caucus.
+Neither has been exercised since the establishment of the RSSAC Caucus.

+The RSSAC may reject an applicant for the RSSAC Caucus.
+In that case, the RSSAC Caucus Membership Committee will contact the candidates and thank them for their interest in the RSSAC, but indicate that the RSSAC is not recommending their addition to the RSSAC Caucus at this time.
+On request of the person concerned, the RSSAC explains its decision to refuse to add a person to the RSSAC Caucus.
+If a candidate appeals the membership decision, the Co-Chairs shall determine how to address the appeal on a case-by-case basis.
+(RSSAC 000v2, Section 2.5)

+The RSSAC Caucus Membership Committee periodically reviews the composition of the RSSAC Caucus and may remove members in consultation with RSSAC.
+On the request of the person concerned, the RSSAC Caucus Membership Committee explains its decision to remove that person from the RSSAC Caucus.
+(RSSAC 000v2, Section 2.5)

+Unwritten: The RSSAC does not have any unwritten policies related to accountability that would be relevant to this exercise.

+SSAC (Security and Stability Advisory Committee):

 See SSAC Operational Procedures (OP).

 Existing SSAC members can challenge the appointment of new members proposed by the Membership Committee in accordance with OP Section 2.3 New Member Selection.
 Where an objection is raised, the matter is resolved by consensus of the whole SSAC.
 SSAC members agree to the content of all SSAC Publications by consensus.
 SSAC members who have contributed to an SSAC Publication are listed in the document.
 If an SSAC member wishes to object to the work product or asks to withdraw from consideration of the work product for any reason, the member is offered an opportunity to provide a statement explaining their dissent or withdrawal (OP Section 2.1.2), and/or to be listed in the final document under the section for dissents or withdrawals.
 Election of SSAC Office Bearers is undertaken in accordance with OP Section 2.8.1.1 Chair Election.
 Other SSAC Officer Bearers defined in OP Section 1.5 are elected by the same procedure as the Chair.
 The election of SSAC members to other roles also follows this process.
 Provisions for challenges to election results are contained within the detailed process.